SUNRUSE-Junk-Drawer/narragen/readme.md

 Next, a rule is written to allow the spider to wander between rooms:

 ```
+global nothing

+attribute fromRoom nothing
+attribute toRoom nothing

+global livingRoom
+global kitchen
+global diningRoom

+global stairsA
+  fromRoom kitchen
+  toRoom livingRoom

+global stairsB
+  fromRoom livingRoom
+  toRoom kitchen

+global doorA
+  fromRoom kitchen
+  toRoom diningRoom

+global doorB
+  fromRoom diningRoom
+  toRoom kitchen

+attribute location nothing

+global spider
+  location kitchen

+# Define a rule, with its name.
+rule wander

+  # These are "locals" - parameters to the rule.
+  # No two locals will refer to the same entity when a rule matches.
+  wanderer passage

+# This is a condition which must pass for the rule to execute.
+when
-when wanderer location is passage fromRoom
+  wanderer location is passage fromRoom

+# This applies a change to the entities matched.
+set
-set wanderer location to passage toRoom
+  wanderer location to passage toRoom
 ```

 This rule, in the default state, has two possible applications: